digitaldrummerj/digitaldrummerj.me/content/posts/2022/060622-ef-core-global-configurations.md

     builder.HasQueryFilter(t => t.IsDeleted == false);
     ```

-1. Now in the BlogMap and PostMap, we can remove the isDeleted query filter.
+1. In the BlogMap and PostMap, we can remove the isDeleted query filter as it is in the base class now.

 Just like that we now have the ability to specify global entity configurations just by inheriting our entity map from EntityMapBase and within our entity calling base.Configure(builder)